autodidaddict/crafterhustle-catalog/events/Order/LineItemRemoved/index.md

 ---
-id: OrderAmended
+id: LineItemRemoved
-name: Order amended
+name: Line item removed
 version: 0.0.1
 summary: |
   Indicates an order has been changed